Exa-Networks/exabgp/README.md

 > /usr/local/sbin/exabgp --version
 ```

-which is an helper function and create a python zipapp
+which is an helper function and create a python3 zipapp

 ```sh
 > cd exabgp-git